 In the event of an Emergency, the Chief Procurement Officer may make or authorize an Emergency Procurement, provided that Emergency Procurements shall be made with as much competition as practicable under the circumstances.
 A written Determination of the basis for the Emergency and for the selection of the particular Vendor shall be included in the Procurement file.

-For purposes of this Section 3-113, an "Emergency" means any one of the following: (a) a reasonably unforeseen breakdown in machinery; (b) an interruption in the delivery of an essential governmental service or the development of a circumstance causing a threatened curtailment, diminution, or termination of an essential service; (c) the development of a dangerous condition causing an immediate danger to the public health, safety, or welfare or other substantial loss to JEA; (d) an immediate danger of loss of public or private property; (e) the opportunity to secure significant financial gain, to avoid delays to any Governmental Entity or avoid significant financial loss through immediate or timely action; or (f) a valid public emergency certified by the Chief Executive Officer.
+For purposes of this Section 3-113, an "Emergency" means any one of the following:

+- (a) a reasonably unforeseen breakdown in machinery; - (b) an interruption in the delivery of an essential governmental service or the development of a circumstance causing a threatened curtailment, diminution, or termination of an essential service; - (c) the development of a dangerous condition causing an immediate danger to the public health, safety, or welfare or other substantial loss to JEA; - (d) an immediate danger of loss of public or private property; - (e) the opportunity to secure significant financial gain, to avoid delays to any Governmental Entity or avoid significant financial loss through immediate or timely action; or (f) a valid public emergency certified by the Chief Executive Officer.

-Please provide the following information: 1.
-Vendor Name:
+ease provide the following information: endor Name:

-2. Description of Services or Supplies provide by Vendor:
+escription of Services or Supplies provided by Vendor:

+Certification:
-3. Certification: I the undersigned certify that to the best of my knowledge, no JEA employee has, either directly or indirectly, a financial interest in this Single Source Emergency Procurement, and I the undersigned certify that this Procurement meets the requirements of a (choose one of the following):

-\\\\\ Single Source Procurement.
-Please state which subsection of Section 3-112 above applies to this Single Source Procurement:
+I the undersigned certify that to the best of my knowledge, no JEA employee has, either directly or indirectly, a financial interest in this Single Source Emergency Procurement, and I the undersigned certify that this procurement meets the requirements of a (choose one of the following): Single Source Procurement.
+Please state which subsection of Section 3-112 above applies to this Single Source Procurement: Is this Single Source also a Ratification?
+Yes No If yes, explain OR Emergency Procurement - Please state which subsection of Section 3-113 above applies to this Emergency Is this Emergency also a Ratification?
+Yes No If yes, explain Signature of JEA Business Unit Chief (or designee) Name of JEA Business Unit Chief (or designee) This certification shall be attached to the Purchase Order when it is routed for approval.
+A Single Source

-OR

-\\\\\Emergency Procurement - Please state which subsection of the definition of "Emergency" above applies to this Emergency Procurement: \\\\\\

-Signature of JEA Business Unit Manager

-Date